resource-watch/slate/source/includes/api/_graph.md

 **The management of connections between graph resources and concepts is handled by vocabulary endpoints, using the vocabulary `"knowledge_graph"`.** Using this vocabulary, you can add tags to your dataset.
 These tags will be added as graph concepts, and one (or more, accordingly) graph edges will be created, establishing a connection between your resource and the provided tags.

-This section provides some examples on how you can use vocabulary endpoints to manage your resources' graph concepts.
+This section provides some examples of how you can use vocabulary endpoints to manage your resources' graph concepts.
 Keep in mind that you can always refer to the [vocabulary endpoint documentation](#vocabulary-and-tags) for more details on how to use these endpoints.

 On the examples on the side, you'll be able to understand that you can map the tags associated with a given resource with the tags associated with the `"knowledge_graph"` vocabulary for the same resource.
 You can use vocabulary's endpoints to create (if it doesn't exist yet), edit, or delete the tags associated with that resource.
-Those changes will be reflected on the concepts that are associated with that same resource.
+Those changes will be reflected in the concepts that are associated with that same resource.

-Lastly, keep in mind that, despite the examples on the side refer to datasets, you can use vocabulary's endpoints to update the tags associated to the `"knowledge_graph"` vocabulary for all supported resource types: datasets, layers, widgets and metadata.
+Lastly, keep in mind that, despite the examples on the side refer to datasets, you can use vocabulary's endpoints to update the tags associated with the `"knowledge_graph"` vocabulary for all supported resource types: datasets, layers, widgets, and metadata.

 ## Favorite relationships between graph nodes and users